Is your power out?

 AEMO monitors the energy market to ensure there is sufficient supply to meet demand in South Australia including reserves to ensure that supply can be maintained if a large generator is unexpectedly unable to operate.

-If AEMO cannot secure sufficient supply it may direct SA Power Networks to shed load according to the manual load shedding list (337 KB PDF), which identifies electricity ‘feeders’ and the areas they supply.
+If AEMO cannot secure sufficient supply it may direct SA Power Networks to shed load according to the manual load shedding list (PDF, 336.9 KB), which identifies electricity ‘feeders’ and the areas they supply.
 When load shedding happens, feeders are switched off in the order of the list (starting from the group that was last switched off) to reduce demand on the electricity network and help keep it secure.
 Rotating through the list spreads outages as equitably as possible across the community.

 Manual load shedding outages normally last 30-45 minutes, to minimise the risk to people’s health and safety, and are listed under the current power interruptions information on the SA Power Networks website.